arve0/master/thesis_web.md

 As the probability for SHG is extremely low, enormouse amount if light is necessary to generate it.
-This fact is a benefit for scanning microscope that only the focal point is able to produce SHG, with the consequences that a sensors can be simpler, e.g. non-descanned, as light will always originate from where the laser is pointed to.
+This fact is a benefit for scanning microscope that only the focal point is able to produce SHG, with the consequences that a sensors can be simpler, e.g., non-descanned, as light will always originate from where the laser is pointed to.

 > SHG necessary?